GSA/Section508.gov/_events/events-iaaf-landing.md

 ## Event Agenda
 <img style="display: block; float: left; margin-right: 12px;" src="https://assets.section508.gov/files/agenda-icon.png" alt="Agenda icon" width="75" height="75" aria-hidden="true"/>

-This year's IAAF will be held November 7-9 and began with a full day of workshops on Tuesday followed by two, full-day sessions on Wednesday and Thursday featuring the usual mix of presenters and speakers, breakout sessions, and discussions led by accessibility professionals in the federal, private, academic, international an others sectors.
+This year's IAAF will be held November 7-9 and begin with a full day of workshops on Tuesday followed by two, full-day sessions on Wednesday and Thursday featuring the usual mix of presenters and speakers, breakout sessions, and discussions led by accessibility professionals in the federal, private, academic, international an others sectors.

 For more details on the three-day event, visit (and bookmark) the <a href="{{site.baseurl}}/iaaf/archives/agenda-2023/">2023 IAAF Agenda</a>.